Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-12-Amazon-s3-introduction/hands-on-136/hands-on-136.md

 ```

 Deleting the object will create a delete marker and make the object no longer available
-to normaly object listing using `list-objects` command.
+to normally object listing using `list-objects` command.

 ```bash
 $ aws s3 rm s3://versioned-bucket-01-25/introduction.txt